How do you know what sales copy will look like when it’s published?

 A wireframe allows copywriters to accurately gauge how eye-grabbing a headline is (or not).

-Because it’s not just about what the headline is but how it looks too.
+It’s not just about what the headline is but how it looks too.

 It needs to contrast with the page.